nandini-manan-tanwar/learning-python/doubts.md

  conversion of variable from one data type to another
  # whatis input () function
   the input() function is used to take input from the user during program execution
+# lower(). used for lower case conversion
+# strip(). used for allowing blank space for user without counting it as string